 Issuing Delegate End-Entity Certificates to SHAKEN SPs

 A SHAKEN Service Provider itself may want to sign PASSporTs with a delegate end-entity certificate.
 For example, instead of obtaining short-lived SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a long-lived CA certificate from the STI-CA using the procedures described above in section 5.3.2, and then use the CA certificate to efficiently coin new short-lived delegate end-entity certificates for its own use.
 Since it is both the producer and the consumer of the delegate end-entity certificates in this case, the OSP could use a proprietary mechanism to issue the delegate end-entity certificates from the CA certificate.

+Delegate Certificate Requirements

+Delegate certificates, and SHAKEN certificates that are parents of delegate certificates, must support the SHAKEN certificate requirements listed in section 6.4.1 of [ATIS-1000080], with the following exceptions:

+The certificates must contain a TNAuthList as specified in [RFC8226].
+This specification places no restrictions on the contents of the TNAuthList; it may contain any combination of SPC value(s), TN(s), and TN range(s).

+The private key of a SHAKEN intermediate certificate containing a TNAuthList may be used to sign delegate intermediate and end entity certificates.

+The TNAuthList of a delegate intermediate or end entity certificate must be encompassed by the TNAuthList of its parent certificate.

 Authentication and Verification using Delegate Certificates